What is a financial advisor’s most valuable asset?

 5. What are your credentials?

 Many industries are filled with designations and professional certifications and the financial services industry is no different.
-Each designation can differ in the level of continuing education requirements that must be maintained over time.
+Each designation can differ in both the difficulty of achieving the designation in the first place and the level of continuing education requirements that must be maintained over time.

 Common credentials and memberships may include: